GoobyFRS/grhost-web/pages/plans.md

 ### Advanced Monitoring and Alerting

 GR Host offers 24x7x365 NOC services for our customers infrastructure.
-Offering in-depth performance and security monitoring we can respond to any outages on your behalf.
-**Starting at $80 per website per month**
+Offering in-depth performance and security monitoring we can respond to any outages on your behalf **Starting at $80 per website per month.**